man-group/cpython/Doc/library/lzma.rst

       single: checksum; Cyclic Redundancy Check

    Computes a CRC (Cyclic Redundancy Check) checksum of *data*.
-The result is a positive integer.
+The result is a positive integer, less than :math:`2^32`.
 If *value* is present, it is used as the starting value of the checksum; otherwise, a default value of 0 is used.
 Passing in *value* allows computing a running checksum over the concatenation of several inputs.
 The algorithm is not cryptographically